 Broom Shop – Broom makers Shawn Hoefer and Radha Larson dye their own broom corn and hand select and finish sticks from local hardwoods.
 They have been champion broom makers at the National Broom Corn Festival in Arcola Illinois many times.
 Laffing Horse Designs

-Doll Shop and Shuckery – cousins Erlene Carter, Paula Lane and Kathy Lane combine their talents to fill this shop with fanciful fairy dolls, replica nurse dolls, corn shuck angels, prairie doll bookmarks, corn shuck flowers and wreaths.
+Doll Shop, Basketry, and Shuckery – cousins Erlene Carter, Paula Lane and Kathy Lane combine their talents to fill this shop with fanciful fairy dolls, replica nurse dolls, corn shuck angels, prairie doll bookmarks, corn shuck flowers and wreaths.
 The shop is a delight of color and the family stories shared as they work on dolls give you a feel for how it was to grow up in the Ozarks in the days before roads and electricity.